Kraymer/F-dotfiles/README.md

 Add a `/.gitignore` inside the containing package.
 *Example:* [qifqif package](https://github.com/Kraymer/F-dotfiles/tree/master/qifqif)

-:three: *How to keep secret files in the repository for easy deployment while having a public version with no *sec* files on my Github?*
+:three: *How to keep secret files in the repository for easy deployment while having a public version without them on my Github?*

 *Disclaimer: best practice is to NOT keep secrets files in a version system*